VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_8 Direct_vs_Indirect_Syscalls/Chapter_8 LAB_Playbook.md

 7. Compare the callstack between the native dropper and the indirect syscall dropper.
 Could the native dropper also be used to bypass EDRs?

-## Call Stack: Default Application
+## Stack Analysis: Default Application
 As a first step, we want to run notepad.exe and have a look at what a normal or legitimate call stack should look like on Windows.